undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

 The first is its language.
-Cimbrian — zimbar in the language itself — is an Upper German dialect descended from medieval Bavarian settlers who colonised the high plateaux between the Brenta and Adige rivers around the thirteenth and fourteenth centuries.
-Several Cimbrian-speaking communities once existed across the Veneto and Trentino highlands; today, the community of Luserna is the southernmost living language island and the most vital.
-In the 2021 provincial census, 68.8 percent of residents stated Cimbrian as their first language.
+Cimbrian (zimbar in the language itself) is an Upper German dialect descended from medieval Bavarian settlers who colonised the high plateaux between the Brenta and Adige rivers around the thirteenth and fourteenth centuries.
+Several Cimbrian-speaking communities once existed across the Veneto and Trentino highlands.
+Today the community of Luserna is the southernmost living language island and the most vital: in the 2021 provincial census, 68.8 percent of residents stated Cimbrian as their first language.
 The **Kulturinstitut Lusérn / Istituto Cimbro**, an ancillary body of the Autonomous Province of Trento founded in 1987, drives language documentation, school programmes, publishing and the annual Cimbrian cultural calendar.
 Cimbrian gained formal protection under Italian Law 482/1999 (protection of historical linguistic minorities) and under a 2008 provincial law that the Istituto Cimbro describes as one of the most complete minority-language frameworks in Europe.

 When to go